Gmina Rokitno

-Gmina Rokitno is a rural gmina (administrative district) in Biała Podlaska County, Lublin Voivodeship, in eastern Poland on the border with Belarus.
+Gmina Rokitno is a rural gmina (administrative district) in Biała County, Lublin Voivodeship, in eastern Poland on the border with Belarus.
 Its seat is the village of Rokitno which lies approximately 15 km north-east of Biała Podlaska and 109 km north-east of the regional capital Lublin.

 The gmina covers an area of 140.82 km2 and its total population was 3,315 in 2006 (3,097 in 2014).

 The gmina contains part of the protected area called Podlasie Bug Gorge Landscape Park.

 Villages

 Gmina Rokitno contains the villages and settlements of Cieleśnica, Cieleśnica PGR, Derło, Hołodnica, Klonownica Duża, Kołczyn, Kołczyn-Kolonia, Lipnica, Michałki, Michałki-Kolonia, Olszyn, Pokinianka, Pratulin, Rokitno, Rokitno-Kolonia, Zaczopki and Zaczopki-Kolonia.

 Neighbouring gminas

 Gmina Rokitno is bordered by the gminas of Biała Podlaska, Janów Podlaski, Terespol and Zalesie.
 It also borders Belarus.